 Quality and price

 Barbecues are a classic party theme, so if you're going to be cooking for a crowd (more on that below), consider a larger model than one that could cope with the needs of your immediate family.
 Bear in mind that storage during winter months could be an issue, especially if you don't want it left outside – if covered up – year round.
-How much space do you have in the shed from October to Easter, for example?
+How much space do you have in the shed from October to spring, for example?

 Closely related to the size of your gas BBQ, the number of burners you have will give you greater flexibility.
 Ideally, each burner should be easily and individually controlled for different cooking levels.